bryceshen1/Intro-to-Issues/.github/steps/5-apply-changes.md

 ### :repeat: Reopen the Issue:

+- Click the issues tab
+- Click the Closed tab
 - Navigate to the bottom of the closed issue page.
 - You’ll see a button labeled **"Reopen issue"**.
 - Click this button to reopen the issue and continue tracking progress.